The Mighty Cadair Idris, Wales (Snowdonia Mountain Range) BANK HOLIDAY WEEKEND

 Often overshadowed by Mount Snowdon, Cadair Idris is a hidden gem that offers a far more rewarding and spectacular hiking experience.
 With breathtaking coastal views and dramatic mountain scenery, it's arguably more stunning than Snowdon and without the crowds.
 While over 1 million people visit Snowdon annually, with summit queues lasting up to an hour as well as a train to the summit, Cadair Idris remains more peaceful and unspoiled and the only way to the summit is to hike...

-We’ll also discover the stunning Welsh coastline with a scenic hike along the hills overlooking Barmouth, offering sweeping sea views and fresh coastal air.
+We’ll also discover the stunning Welsh coastline with a scenic hike along the hills to Barmouth, offering sweeping sea views and fresh coastal air.
 After the hike, we’ll spend time exploring this picturesque seaside town, with its fine sandy beach, quaint harbour, and inviting cafés — the perfect contrast to the wild mountain landscapes.

 We’ve secured accommodation in a beautiful rural hostel, set in a remote, idyllic location.
 Nestled among ancient woodland and right by the banks of the River Gwynant, it’s the perfect base for this unique mountain escape.